jjdcabasolo/covid-19-tracker-app/README.md

 If you'll check the [initial commits](https://github.com/jjdcabasolo/covid-19-tracker-app/commit/f7705c4e68920899f2f0752c74a8840fe7756c12), there are a lot of initial files.
 The from-scratch commits can be found on a private repo.

-I asked permission to my boss if I can get that app and use it on my personal portfolio.
+I asked permission to my boss if I can use that app and put it on my personal portfolio.
 And it was granted.
 Yay 🥳🎉

 > [This is the original app](http://app-tracker-jourish.herokuapp.com/), the ones I used on our final presentation.